dhirajsriram/Geocoder/README.md

 ### Scripts

-`npm run start` - Serves the app locally on [http://localhost:3000](http://localhost:3000) `npm run test` - Runs the test scrips on the specific application `npm run build` - Builds a minified version of the frontend application.
+`npm run start` - Serves the app locally on [http://localhost:3000](http://localhost:3000)

+`npm run test` - Runs the test scrips on the specific application

+`npm run build` - Builds a minified version of the frontend application.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Architecture

 The front-end and back-end application for geocoder are closely integrated.
-Any operation related to markers are handled in the back-end which is immediately fetched from the front-end have the latest version of the data available at all times.
+Any operation related to markers are handled in the back-end which is immediately fetched from the front-end to have the latest version of the data available at all times.
 Following is an integrated architecture of the applications
 <p align="center"><img src="/geocoder.png"></p>

 ## Description